microsoft/WhatTheHack/xxx-AzureRouteServer/Student/Challenge-02.md

 Please perform the following actions:
-- Configure Azure Route Server
-- Successfully establish BGP relationship between ARS and the Central Network Virtual Appliance
-- Configure BGP advertisements so spoke to spoke traffic goes through the NVA
+- Use BGP so that spoke to spoke traffic goes through the NVA.
-- Configure BGP advertisements so spokes to On Premises traffic goes through the NVA
-- Analyze the different routing advertisements (VPN Gateway and ARS)
+> [!IMPORTANT]
+> No user defined routes (UDRs) are allowed.

 *For this section, student will also be provided the necessary configuration for a Cisco CSR 1000v to establish BGP relationship with Azure Route Server and remove any stale configuration from the last section.
 Again, if the student has another third pary NVA preference, please provide the necessary configuration.*

 ## Success Criteria

 At the end of this challenge you should:

-- Verify our environment has no UDRs.
-- Determine if it is still possible to inspect all traffic through the NVA and answer the following questions:
+- Determine if inspecting all traffic through he NVA is achievable.
-  - Which traffic is possible?
-  - Which traffic is not possible?
-  - What other(s) design(s) would you consider (if applicable)?

 - Demonstrate to your coach you understand the behavior of the Route Server for this excercise.

 ## Learning Resources